 Decreasing REIT exposure to 5% would give me 5% to do something different with.
 I could keep it in real estate with a crowdfunding opportunity, or try some peer-to-peer lending for higher returns with associated risk.

 I didn’t speak much to the Donor Advised Fund here, although I’ve stated on this site and on other forums that I’d like to build it up to 10% of my own nest egg.
-I’ve pledged to give half of my profits generated by this site to the charitable fund, and I anticipate making large donations from my own income in the final years before my early retirement to make that happen.
+I’ve pledged to give a large part of my profits generated by this site to the charitable fund, and I anticipate making large donations from my own income in the final years before my early retirement to make that happen.

 The IPS is a dynamic document, and it should be reviewed and revised occasionally.
 Since I’ve made a commitment to build up that DAF to 10% of my own nest egg, I will make that revision when I revisit it next.